 Blockchain is a distributed ledger that logs transactions with timestamps in chronological order.
 Every cryptocurrency has its native blockchain network to record the transactions.
 The transactions are stored in data blocks of the blockchain comprising of pre-hash, hash, nounce, and data values.
 Every transaction is verified and approved by the community peers called miner nodes before adding into the blockchain ledger.

-You have various options of blockchain wallet in the crypto market space to store your crypto coins.
-Let’s scrutinize the types of blockchain wallets available in the market to preserve the crypto assets!
+You have various options of develop a bitcoin wallet in the crypto market space to store your crypto coins.
+Let’s scrutinize the types of blockchain wallet development available in the market to preserve the crypto assets